augejs/core/README.md

 <img src="./docs/assets/application-structure.png" alt="Application Module Tree" title="Application Module Tree" width="80%"/>

-An application is composite of  3 types of element:
+An application is composite of  3 types of core fundamentals:

 `Provider` is an abstract logic unit which can provide for `Module`.

+`Module` is consists of  `Provider` and `Module`.

 `Decorator` is an abstract logic unit  which can decorate for `Module` and `Provider`.

-`Module` is consists of  `Provider` and `Module`.

->  This is the one of fundamental concept for `augejs`.

 ## Features

++ :penguin: Support TypeScript (version 4.0 or higher).

-+ :penguin:	The core layer is small, simple and extensible.
++ :penguin: Minimum core to start with，support plugin by using Extend and Adapter.

++ :baby_chick: Excellent performance with high unit test coverage rate.

 + :baby_chick: Progressive Development.